KallDrexx/dntc/README.md

 ### Memory Management

 Reference types rely on reference counting to know when memory is safe to be reclaimed.
+When a reference type
+### Reference Tracking Limitations

+To remain portable, reference types currently utilize a very basic reference tracking system.
+This has two main drawbacks:

+1. Reference tracking is not thread safe, and decrementing the

-When a reference type instance is stored in a variable (or returned from a function), the C function `DntcReferenceTypeBase_Gc_Track()` is called to increment the reference count.
+instance is stored in a variable (or returned from a function), the C function `DntcReferenceTypeBase_Gc_Track()` is called to increment the reference count.
 Every time a .net reference type is no longer needed, `DntcReferenceTypeBase_Gc_Untrack()` is called to decrement the count.
 If it